The rise of towns and cities, home ownership, new technology, and new legislation have all led to changes in how property ownership is recorded.

 Registers of Scotland marks the 400th anniversary of the General Register of Sasines.

-The organisation continues its digital transformation, opening new offices at St Vincent Plaza in Glasgow and launching ScotLIS, allowing anyone to search the land register from their web browser.
+The organisation continues its digital transformation, opening new offices at St Vincent Plaza in Glasgow.